Cottonwood Communities Inc. Merges with Cottonwood Multifamily REIT I and Cottonwood Multifamily REIT II

-Cottonwood Communities Inc., a publicly registered non-traded REIT focused on multifamily apartment communities, has reportedly completed its mergers with Cottonwood Multifamily REIT I Inc. and Cottonwood Multifamily REIT II Inc, according to filings with the SEC on July 20.
+Cottonwood Communities Inc. completed its mergers with Cottonwood Multifamily REIT I Inc. and Cottonwood Multifamily REIT II Inc, according to filings with the SEC on July 20, 2021.

-The company noted in a report last August that as a result of shutdowns, quarantines or actual viral health issues, some of the tenants at the multifamily apartment communities of the properties “owned by our joint ventures have experienced job loss or reduced income and have or may be unable to make their rental payments.”
+Cottonwood Multifamily REIT I noted that it was negatively impacted by the Covid-19 global pandemic in August 2020.
+The company noted that because of shutdowns, quarantines or actual viral health issues, some of the tenants at the multifamily apartment communities of the properties “owned by our joint ventures have experienced job loss or reduced income and have or may be unable to make their rental payments.”

 How Does a Merger Affect Shareholders?